superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

 - **Example Data**: Social media feeds, stock market transactions, sensor readings, clickstream data, ad requests and responses.
 A credit card company aiming to detect fraudulent transactions in real-time benefits from streaming data.
 Real-time detection can prevent financial losses and protect customers from fraudulent activities.
 - **Properties**: Stream processing handles data in real-time, making it highly dynamic.
 It's designed to support immediate updates and changes, making it ideal for use cases that require up-to-the-second insights.
 - **Formats**: Data in stream processing is often in Protobuf, Avro, or other formats optimized for small footprint and fast serialization.
 - **Databases:** Real-time databases include [Clickhouse](https://clickhouse.com/), [Redis](https://redis.com/), and [RethinkDB](https://rethinkdb.com/).
 There are also in-memory databases, such as [DuckDB](https://duckdb.org/) and [KuzuDB](https://kuzudb.com/), which can be used to create real-time dashboards.
-However, keep in mind that, depending on the deployment strategy chosen, these databases may lose the data once the application is terminated.
+However, depending on the deployment strategy chosen, these databases may lose the data once the application is terminated.

 Most systems deployed in production at scale combine stream and batch processing.
-This enables you to leverage both the immediacy of real-time updates and the depth of historical data.
-But reconciling stream and batch processes in a single system introduces trade-off decisions – trade-off decisions you must make in order to keep your data consistent across systems and across time.
+This enables you to leverage the immediacy of real-time updates and the depth of historical data.
+But reconciling stream and batch processes in a single system introduces trade-off decisions – trade-off decisions you must make to keep your data consistent across systems and across time.

 ## Reconciling Streaming and Batch Sources